 Garbage collection happens automatically.
 There is no way that you can force garbage collection to happen.
 There are two methods “System.gc()” and “Runtime.gc()” through which you can make request for garbage collation.
 But calling these methods also will not force garbage collection to happen and you cannot make sure when this garbage collection will happen.

-In the next chapter, we will create, compile and run our first Java program and then will understand our program clearly.
+In the next chapter, we will create, compile and run our first Java program and will understand our program clearly.